Federal Veterinarians at Work

 Over half of the federal veterinarians work at the United States Department of Agriculture, which you may expect because of the close relationship between veterinarians and animal agriculture.
 But what you may not expect is that federal veterinarians go into space with NASA and perform surgery on elephants at the National Zoo.
 Veterinarians can also be elected to Congress.
 Currently, Dr. Kurt Schrader, a Democrat from Oregon, and Dr. Ted Yoho, a Republican from Florida, serve in the United States House of Representatives.

-Over half of the federal veterinarians with FDA work at the Center for Veterinary Medicine (CVM).
 The center's director, Dr. Bernadette Dunham, is a veterinarian, and she leads a diverse group of veterinarians with many jobs.
 While their jobs may be different, the goal of all veterinarians at CVM is the same – to protect the health of both people and animals.

 What would you do as a veterinarian at CVM?

-As a member of CVM’s smallest office, the Office of Minor Use and Minor Species Animal Drug Development (OMUMS for short), you help make more drugs available for minor species, such as llamas and hamsters, and for minor uses in a major species, such as a rare disease in horses.
+As a member of CVM’s smallest office, the Office of Minor Use and Minor Species Animal Drug Development (OMUMS for short), you help make more drugs available for minor species, such as llamas and hamsters, and for minor uses in a major species, such as to treat a rare disease in horses.
 Can you name the seven major species?
 Find the answer and learn more about minor species and minor uses by clicking here: http://www.fda.gov/AnimalVeterinary/ResourcesforYou/AnimalHealthLiteracy/ucm182862.htm.

-If you’re a veterinarian in the Office of New Animal Drug Evaluation (ONADE), you look at information about new animal drugs.
-Before a drug company can put a new animal drug on the market for sale, they must send ONADE all the information about the drug.
+If you’re a veterinarian in the Office of New Animal Drug Evaluation (ONADE), you look at information about animal drugs.
+Before a drug company can put an animal drug on the market for sale, they must send ONADE all the information about the drug.
 Veterinarians in ONADE look at the information to make sure the drug safely does what it's supposed to do for the animal.
 The drug can be for a companion animal, such as a dog, cat, or horse, or for a food-producing animal, such as a cow, pig, or chicken.
 If the drug is for a food-producing animal, veterinarians and other scientists in ONADE make sure food that comes from an animal treated with the drug is safe for people to eat.
-If the information shows that the new animal drug is safe and effective, CVM approves the drug and the drug company puts it on the market for sale.
+If the information shows that the animal drug is safe and effective, CVM approves the drug and the drug company puts it on the market for sale.

 If you like discovering how things work and uncovering new facts, the Office of Research (OR) may be the place for you.
 As a veterinarian in OR, you conduct laboratory studies to help the other offices in CVM make the best scientific decisions about animal drugs.
 Some studies help us learn more about the safety of animal drugs and how they work inside an animal’s body.
 Other studies help improve the tests used to check our food for unsafe levels of drugs and animal feed for toxins and other harmful materials.
 Veterinarians and other scientists in OR also find better ways to stop harmful bacteria from getting into our food and animal feed.
 Veterinarians in OR make sure the animals used in the studies are well cared for and stay healthy.